ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 check smtpClient->sendMessage(email);
 ```

-An email can be sent directly by calling the client, specifying optional parameters as named parameters, as well.
+An email can be sent directly by calling the client specifying optional parameters as named parameters as well.
 Samples for this operation can be found below.

 ```ballerina